William Heirens: Second confession

-Heirens's lawyers pressured him to take Tuohy's plea bargain.
-That deal, which was the topic of that closed-door meeting with Tuohy, stated that Heirens would serve one life sentence if he confessed to the murders of Josephine Ross, Frances Brown, and Suzanne Degnan.
-With the help of his lawyers, he began drafting a confession using the Chicago Tribune article as a guide:As it turned out, the Tribune article was very helpful, as it provided me with a lot of details I didn't know.
+Heirens' lawyers pressured him to accept Tuohy's plea bargain.
+The deal stipulated that Heirens would serve one life sentence if he confessed to the murders of Josephine Ross, Frances Brown and Suzanne Degnan.
+With the help of his lawyers, Heirens began drafting a confession, using a Chicago Tribune article as a guide:As it turned out, the Tribune article was very helpful, as it provided me with a lot of details I didn't know.
 My attorneys rarely changed anything outright, but I could tell by their faces if I had made a mistake.
 Or they would say, 'Now, Bill, is that really the way it happened?'
 Then I would change my story because, obviously, it went against what was known (in the Tribune).

 Both Heirens and his parents signed a confession.
-The parties agreed to a date of July 30 for Heirens to make his official confession.
-On that date the defense went to Tuohy's office, where several reporters were assembled to ask Heirens questions and where Tuohy himself made a speech.
-Heirens appeared bewildered and gave noncommittal answers to reporters' questions, which he years later blamed on Tuohy:It was Tuohy himself.
+The parties agreed to a date of July 30 for Heirens to deliver his official confession.
+On that date, reporters assembled at Tuohy's office to ask Heirens questions and Tuohy delivered a speech.
+Heirens appeared bewildered and offered noncommittal answers to reporters' questions, which he blamed on Tuohy years later:It was Tuohy himself.
 After assembling all the officials, including attorneys and policemen, he began a preamble about how long everyone had waited to get a confession from me, but, at last, the truth was going to be told.
 He kept emphasizing the word 'truth' and I asked him if he really wanted the truth.
 He assured me that he did...
 Now Tuohy made a big deal about hearing the truth.
 Now, when I was being forced to lie to save myself.
 It made me angry...so I told them the truth, and everyone got very upset.

-Tuohy withdrew the previously agreed sentence of one life term with a few minor charges, changed it to three life terms to run consecutively, and threatened Heirens with the death penalty if he went to trial.
-They threatened to charge him with another murder (Estelle Carey) even though Heirens was attending the Gibault School for Wayward Boys, a boarding school in Terre Haute, Indiana, at the time.
-Heirens's own attorneys were angry at their client for reneging on the plea bargain, spurring the Chicago Tribune headline "Mute Heirens Faces Trial – Killer Spurns Mother's Fervent Plea to Talk."

-Tuohy announced that he would press ahead to try Heirens for the deaths of Suzanne Degnan and Frances Brown.
+Tuohy withdrew the previously agreed sentence of one life term with several minor charges, changed it to three life terms to run consecutively and threatened Heirens with the death penalty if convicted at trial.
+Tuohy also threatened to charge Heirens with the murder of Estelle Carey even though Heirens had been away at boarding school at the time.
+Heirens' attorneys were angry with him for reneging on the plea bargain, spurring the Chicago Tribune headline "Mute Heirens Faces Trial—Killer Spurns Mother's Fervent Plea to Talk."
+Tuohy announced that he would try Heirens for the deaths of Degnan and Brown.

-Heirens agreed with the new plea agreement.
-The public allocution was held again in Tuohy's office.
-This time, Heirens talked and answered questions, even reenacting parts of the murders to which he had confessed.
-Ahern changed his opinion and believed he was culpable when he heard how familiar Heirens was with victim Frances Brown's apartment.
+Heirens agreed to the new plea agreement.
+The public allocution was again held in Tuohy's office, where Heirens talked and answered questions, even reenacting parts of the murders to which he had confessed.
+Police captain Michael Ahern believed that Heirens was culpable when he heard how familiar Heirens was with Brown's apartment.

 Heirens said later: "I confessed to save my life."